zesk/build/docs/tools/iterm2.md

 - `0` - Success
 - `1` - Environment error
 - `2` - Argument error
-### `iTerm2Aliases` - Installs iTerm2 aliases which are:

-Installs iTerm2 aliases which are:

-- `it2check` - Check compatibility of these scripts (non-zero exit means non-compatible)
-- `imgcat` - Take an image file and output it to the console
-- `imgls` - List a directory and show thumbnails (in the console)
-- `it2attention` - Get attention from the operator
-- `it2getvar` - Get a variable value
-- `it2dl` - Download a file to the operator system's configured download folder
-- `it2ul` - Upload a file from the operator system to the remote
-- `it2copy` - Copy to clipboard from file or stdin
-- `it2setcolor` - Set console colors interactively
-- `it2setkeylabel` - Set key labels interactively
-- `it2universion` - Set, push, or pop Unicode version

-- Location: `bin/build/tools/iterm2.sh`

-#### Arguments

-- No arguments.

-#### Exit codes

-- `0` - Success
-- `1` - Environment error
-- `2` - Argument error
 ### `iTerm2PromptSupport` - Add support for iTerm2 to bashPrompt

 Add support for iTerm2 to bashPrompt